Skip to Content

 You don’t want to come home to a disaster.
 Imagine a pipe bursting and flooding your entire home.
 That would be awful.

-So figure out how to turn off your water — and figure out if that’s something you need to do — so that you can have some piece of mind.
+So figure out how to turn off your water — and figure out if that’s something you need to do — so that you can have some peace of mind.
 Ours is outside and above ground; my parents’ is outside, but below ground.
 If you’re not sure where your valve is, this video may help.

 Just remember to turn your water back on when you get home.